ember-learn/ember-blog/content/the-ember-times-issue-55.md

 ## [Don't Worry, Ember CLI Got You Covered 💻](https://github.com/ember-cli/ember-cli-update)

-The **number one** tool for updating Ember.js apps or addons just got **even better**.
+The **number one** tool for updating Ember.js apps or addons got **even better**.
 The [newest version](https://github.com/ember-cli/ember-cli-update/releases) of `ember-cli-update` now runs `qunit-dom-codemod` for you.
 This means that you, with close to no effort at all, can utilize this great addon for your tests.

 And the cool thing is that `ember-cli-update` fetches new codemods **during runtime** - so no need to update to get this nice codemod!
-To run the codemod just type `ember-cli-update --run-codemods` and magic will take care of the rest for you.
+To run the codemod, type `ember-cli-update --run-codemods` and magic will take care of the rest for you.

 You can visit the addon page for [ember-cli-update](https://github.com/ember-cli/ember-cli-update) to read all about it or visit [qunit-dom](https://github.com/simplabs/qunit-dom) to learn about all the nice features it provides.